somacdivad/grinpy/README.md

-# grinpy
+# GrinPy
-A NetworkX extension for calculating graph parameters.
+A NetworkX extension for calculating graph invariants.